Posts Tagged ‘Republicans’

 Blunt amendment killed

 Birth control exemption bill, the ‘Blunt amendment,’ killed in Senate By N.C.
 Aizenman By a largely party-line vote, the Senate on Thursday blocked a move to exempt virtually any employer with moral objections from the Obama administration’s controversial birth control health coverage rule.
-The measure, an amendment proposed by Sen. Roy Blunt (R-Mo.) to a highway funding bill, was tabled—and therefore effectively killed—by a ...
+The measure, an amendment proposed by Sen. Roy Blunt (R-Mo.) to a highway funding bill, was tabled—and therefore effectively killed—by a vote of 51 to ...
 Full Story

 Ann Teinaes: Politics Animated